shreyanshkulshreshtha/PSTraining/Week 3/Day 4.md

+### Assignment
+* Generate API documentation using Swagger.
+* Generate client code for the API using Nswag (or Nswag Studio).
+* Use this client code to write a console app for calculating EMI.

 ### API Documentation
 * *OpenAPI* - A specification standard for api metadata.
 * *Swagger* - A tool based on OpenAPI specs for multiple platforms.